 “The bottom line is that narcissists nearly inevitably reach a point of contempt about everyone and everything.
-If that sounds extreme, consider a dictionary definition of contempt: ‘the feeling that a person of a think is beneath consideration, worthless, or deserving scorn.
+If that sounds extreme, consider a dictionary definition of contempt: ‘the feeling that a person or a thing is beneath consideration, worthless, or deserving of scorn.
 Ultimately, virtually nothing and no one is spared the narcissist’s cynical contempt.”

 Hall goes on to list these twelve things specifically:

 - The truth, which they fear and work to deny, dismiss and deform, often lying pathologically about anything and everything whether they “need” to or not

 - Trust, which they violate by cheating, lying (by commission and omission), and also use to manipulate others

 - Authenticity, which threatens their facade and the multiple masks they often hide behind

 - Honesty, which they avoid by lying, omitting facts and information, and failing to give context to what they say

 - Responsibility, which they often abdicate completely and/or deflect onto others all while blaming others and the world for problems they themselves have created

 - Love, which they do not consistently feel but use as a weapon again those who do, especially those who love them or are close to them